 U.S. Military Academy Cadet

 In 1833, Jabez Huntington, United States Senator from Connecticut, helped Sedgwick receive an appointment to the United States Military Academy.
 Sedgwick entered the Academy on July 1, 1833.
-Among his classmates were future Confederate generals Braxton Bragg, John C. Pemberton, Jubal Early, and William H. T. Walker and future Union general Joseph Hooker.
+Among his classmates were future Confederate generals Braxton Bragg, John C. Pemberton, Jubal Early, and William H. T. Walker, and future Union general Joseph Hooker.
 During his four years at West Point, Sedgwick proved to be an average student, graduating twenty-fourth out of his class of fifty cadets on July 1, 1837.

 U.S. Army Officer

 Following his graduation, army officials commissioned Sedgwick as a second lieutenant with the 2nd U.S. Artillery and sent him to Florida for two years, where he took part in the Second Seminole War (1835-1842).
-Between 1838 and 1846, Sedgwick performed recruiting and garrison duty at numerous locations, mostly in the eastern United States.
+Between 1838 and 1846, Sedgwick performed recruiting and garrison duty at many locations, mostly in the eastern United States.
 On April 19, 1839, the army promoted him to first lieutenant.

 Like many future Civil War general officers, Sedgwick took part in the Mexican-American War (April 25, 1846-February 2, 1848).
 He first served with General Zachary Taylor‘s army in northern Mexico.
 He later served with General Winfield Scott‘s invasion force at the Siege of Veracruz (March 9-29, 1847), the Battle of Cerro Gordo (April 17-18, 1847), the Battle of Churubusco (August 20, 1847), the Battle of Molino del Rey (September 8, 1847), the Battle of Chapultepec (September 12‑13, 1847), and the assault and capture of the City of Mexico (September 13‑14, 1847).
 During the war, Sedgwick received a brevet promotion to captain for gallant and meritorious conduct in the Battles of Contreras and Churubusco, effective August 20, 1847, and a brevet promotion to major for gallant and meritorious conduct in the Battle of Chapultepec, effective September 13, 1847.